python/cpython/Doc/reference/datamodel.rst

           Return a proxy for optimized scopes.

    * - .. attribute:: frame.f_globals
-     - The dictionary used by the frame to look up :ref:`global variables <naming>`
+     - The mapping used by the frame to look up :ref:`global variables <naming>`

    * - .. attribute:: frame.f_builtins
-     - The dictionary used by the frame to look up :ref:`built-in (intrinsic) names <naming>`
+     - The mapping used by the frame to look up :ref:`built-in (intrinsic) names <naming>`

    * - .. attribute:: frame.f_lasti